openml/openml-r/doc/knitted/4-Upload-predictions.md

   session.hash = hash)
 ```

 If you do not work with mlr, you must create a run parameter list.
-This is a list that contains an `OpenMLRunParameter` for every parameter **whose setting varies from the default**.
-The class `OpenMLRunParameter` has the following slots:
+This is a list that contains an `OpenMLRunParameter` for each parameter **whose setting varies from the default**.
+The class `OpenMLRunParameter` has the following members:
 * name
 * value
-* component (Optional and only needed if the parameter belongs to a (sub-)component of the implementation.
+* component (optional and only needed if the parameter belongs to a (sub-)component of the implementation.
 Then, the name of this component must be handed over here.)

-Let's continue with the fictive example from [section 3](3-Upload-an-implementation.md) and assume, that we set the parameter "a" to a value of 300.
+Let's continue with the fictive example from [section 3](3-Upload-an-implementation.md) and assume that we set the parameter "a" to a value of 300.
 Parameter "b" on the other hand remains in the default setting.

 ```splus
 run.par.a = OpenMLRunParameter(